 The Helmsley Type 1 Diabetes Program was launched in 2008 with the goal of having a positive impact on people living with type 1 diabetes (T1D).
 We partner with key players across the T1D ecosystem – people with T1D, physicians, researchers, caregivers, other funders, government agencies, pharmaceutical companies, device makers, insurers and grassroots and community organizations – in order to advance research, treatments, technologies and services that ease the burden of living with T1D.
-To date, the program, which has rapidly become the largest private foundation funder in T1D, has made in excess of 350 grants totaling nearly $300 million in pursuit of this goal.
+To date, the program, which has rapidly become the largest private foundation funder in T1D, has made in excess of 350 grants totaling more than $300 million in pursuit of this goal.

 The Trust has developed a holistic funding approach that seeks to maximize the impact of our grantmaking across the continuum of interventions that can improve health outcomes for those with T1D and strengthen the effort to someday eradicate this disease.
 The program funds projects aimed at accomplishing three strategic goals: Understanding the Disease, Developing Better Treatments and Improving Care and Access.
 We support innovative, often underfunded, initiatives that carry with them moderate-to-high risk profiles, but offer the opportunity of significant advances for people with T1D.
 We encourage bold thinking and new approaches.
 We look to foster novel collaborations that leverage the best minds and efforts across disciplines and institutions.
 We make meaningful investments, not only of capital but also of our deep staff knowledge and expertise that can be marshalled on behalf of our grantees and their efforts.